StanfordLegion/task-bench/README.md

 runtimes, and languages.
 It is primarily intended for evaluating task-based models, in which the basic unit of execution is a task, but it can be implemented in any parallel system.
-The benchmark consists of a configurable task graph (which can be thought of as a grid with tasks along the x-axis and time along the y-axis), with configurable dependencies between tasks.
+The benchmark consists of a configurable task graph (which can be thought of as an iteration space with tasks at every point), with configurable dependencies between tasks.
 Tasks execute a configurable set of kernels, which allow the execution to be compute-bound, memory-bound, communication-bound, or runtime overhead-bound (with empty tasks).

 The following configurations are currently supported: